-Academic Positions: as well as law professor positions, students interested in academia should consider areas other than law, as well as administrative positions (i.e. student affairs, career services and admissions).
+Academic Positions: as well as law professor positions, students interested in academia should consider areas other than law, as well as administrative positions (i.e. student affairs, career development office and admissions).

 Description of the Process

 - Traditionally, do not hire summer clerks or new graduates.